 Do you have any favorite products from YINA?
 If so, what do you love about them?

-I love YINA’s Essential Mist and Hydracloud Cream.
+I've been loving YINA’s Essential Mist and Hydracloud Cream lately.
 I use them in my morning and night routines.
-They’re simple and luxurious, and packed with so many lovely TCM herbs to soothe, balance, and nourish my skin.
+They’re simple and luxurious, and packed with so many lovely TCM herbs to soothe inflammation, balance sebum production, and overall nourish my skin.